Stack machine: Hides a faster register machine inside

 Some simple stack machines have a chip design which is fully customized all the way down to the level of individual registers.
 The top of stack address register and the N top of stack data buffers are built from separate individual register circuits, with separate adders and ad hoc connections.

 However, most stack machines are built from larger circuit components where the N data buffers are stored together within a register file and share read/write buses.
 The decoded stack instructions are mapped into one or more sequential actions on that hidden register file.
 Loads and ALU ops act on a few topmost registers, and implicit spills and fills act on the bottommost registers.
 The decoder allows the instruction stream to be compact.
 But if the code stream instead had explicit register-select fields which directly manipulated the underlying register file, the compiler could make better use of all registers and the program would run faster.

 Microprogrammed stack machines are an example of this.
 The inner microcode engine is some kind of RISC-like register machine or a VLIW-like machine using multiple register files.
 When controlled directly by task-specific microcode, that engine gets much more work completed per cycle than when controlled indirectly by equivalent stack code for that same task.

-The object code translators for the HP 3000 and Tandem T/16 are another example.
+The object code translators that translated code for the HP 3000 and Tandem NonStop stack machines to code for the register-based RISC replacements for those machines are another example.
 They translated stack code sequences into equivalent sequences of RISC code.
-Minor 'local' optimizations removed much of the overhead of a stack architecture.
+Minor "local" optimizations removed much of the overhead of a stack architecture.
 Spare registers were used to factor out repeated address calculations.
 The translated code still retained plenty of emulation overhead from the mismatch between original and target machines.
 Despite that burden, the cycle efficiency of the translated code matched the cycle efficiency of the original stack code.
 And when the source code was recompiled directly to the register machine via optimizing compilers, the efficiency doubled.
 This shows that the stack architecture and its non-optimizing compilers were wasting over half of the power of the underlying hardware.